Contents

 How much does a PE license add to structural engineer salaries?

-A Professional Engineer license typically adds $20,000-$42,000 annually, with the premium varying by state and experience level.
+A Professional Engineer license typically adds $20,000 to $42,000 annually, with the premium varying by state and experience level.
 The license is essential for stamping drawings and advancing to senior roles.

 Do remote structural engineering jobs pay the same regardless of location?